Ocean Medical Center: Rankings and reviews

 In 2020, the hospital was rated High Performing by U.S. News & World Report for treatment of colon cancer, COPD, and heart failure.

 Also in 2020 in U.S. News & World Report, Ocean Medical Center tied with Our Lady of Lourdes Medical Center, Penn Medicine Princeton Medical Center, Jefferson Health-Stratford, and Overlook Medical Center as #11 best in New Jersey.
 The hospital is also recognized in Southern Jersey for its advanced medical care.

 The Human Rights Campaign ranked the hospital as one of the best in the state for treating LGBTQ patients.

 The Leapfrog Group gave the hospital an "A" rating as teaching hospital in 2019.
 The Leapfrog group also named this hospital along with Jersey Shore University Medical Center as "top teaching hospitals nationally."

 Ocean Medical received acknowledgment in the American Nurses Credentialing Center Magnet Recognition Program.

 In 2021 it was listed one of New Jersey's best 15 hospitals for maternity care.

 University Teaching Hospital

 Ocean University Medical Center offers medical residencies for physicians in Internal Medicine (45 residents), Family Medicine (24 residents), Psychiatry (32 residents) and a Transitional year program, all of which are fully accredited.
 Fellowships include Sleep Medicine and Forensic Psychiatry.

-Medical Students from HMSOM and RWJ Medical School rotate with the residents and attending physicians at OUMC.
+Medical Students from HMSOM, RWJ Medical School and Rowan-Virtua SOM rotate with the residents and attending physicians at OUMC.

 OUMC also offers PGY1 Pharmacy post graduate training as well.